sstadick/hck/README.md

 # hck

+_`hck` is a shortening of `hack`, a rougher form of `cut`._

 A close to drop in replacement for cut that uses a regex delmiter instead of a fixed string.
-This aims to be faster than the equivalent one-liner in awk or perl.

-`hck` is a shortening of `hack`, a rougher form of `cut`.
+Additionally this tool allows for specification of the order of the output columns using the same column selection syntax as cut (see below for examples).

 ## Features

-- As fast or faster than `cut`, lazy splitting
+- Reordering of output columns! i.e. if you use `-f4,2,8` the output columns will appear in the order `4`, `2`, `8`
 - Regex delimiter, i.e. you can split on multiple spaces without and extra pipe to `tr`!
-- Selection of columns by header regex with the `-F` option
+- Selection of columns by header regex with the `-F` option, or by string literal by setting the `-L` flag
+- As fast as cut or awk

 ## TODO